madeleinevlt/Fold_U/README.md

 Our project is part of the Meet-U 2018-2019 competition.
 Meet-U is a collaborative pedagogical and research initiative between several Universities of Paris area.
 The course is intended to Master students (2nd year) in Bioinformatics.
 For more details, please refer to [http://www.meet-u.org/](http://www.meet-u.org/).

+The overall strategy implemented is the following.
+The input file is generated during the first step (upstream team).
+This is a .foldrec file resulting from a profile-profile alignment.
+This foldrec file is parsed to extract the different information like the query and template sequences and the alignment score associated.
+Then a threading step generating a threading score is performed using a DOPE matrix file.
+For each alignment from the .foldrec file, Modeller predicts a secondary structure by homology and generates a score and a new template pdb file which is then used to calculate several scores (secondary structure, solvent accessibility and co-evolution scores).
+Scores are then normalized using min-max algorithm and a reranking of the templates is performed.

+This program is also benchmarked using ROC style plots and Top N information to evaluate the power and the relevance of our proram.

 ## Installation

 ### Clone the repository